Many agree that Orchids are pure love, and we have curated a list of Different Types of Orchid Varieties You Can Grow!

 Flower Color: Burgandy, Black, Yellow, Red, and Green

-Want to know about how to care for Orchids?
+Want to know how to care for Orchids?
 Click here!

 Botanical Name: Encyclia spp

-Flower Color: Purple, Green, Brown, Yellow, and Fuchsia
+Flower Colors: Purple, Green, Brown, Yellow, and Fuchsia

-According to horticulturists, Encyclia orchids resemble an octopus, thanks to their drooping petals.
+According to horticulturists, Encyclia orchids resemble octopuses thanks to their drooping petals.
 The flowers are not fragrant but blossom consecutively for many months.
-It grows up to a height of 3 inches to 2 feet.
-It is one of the best types of orchids varieties you can grow!
+It is one of the best types of orchid varieties you can grow!

 Botanical Name: Cattleya spp

-Cattleya orchids form large, vibrant, and fragrant flowers when exposed to bright light.
-If you are growing the plant outdoors, put them under a bright shade.
-Several Cattleya varieties are quite aromatic and popular, as a corsage orchid.
+Cattleya orchids form large, vibrant, fragrant flowers when exposed to bright light.
+If you are growing plants outdoors, put them under a bright shade.
+Several Cattleya varieties are pretty aromatic and popular as corsage orchids.

 Botanical Name: Cycnoches spp

-Flower Color: Deep red, Green, Yellow, White, and Pink
+Flower Colors: Deep red, Green, Yellow, White, and Pink

-Native to Mexico, Central, and South America, this variety belongs to cattleya orchid.
-The elegant male flowers look like swan’s neck hence the name.
-They have a dry period after flowering.
-Approx 25-30 fragrant flowers flourish on one stem, under bright, scattered light indoors.
+Native to Mexico, Central, and South America, this variety belongs to the cattleya orchid.
+The elegant male flowers look like a swan’s neck hence the name.
+Approx 25-30 fragrant flowers flourish on one stem under bright, scattered light indoors.

 Botanical Name: Cymbidium spp